brycewray/hugo-site/content/posts/2021/04/using-eleventys-official-image-plugin.md

 Now, just build your site, and Eleventy Image will do its magic everywhere within your site that you're using the `image` shortcode.
 Of course, you'll want to get a sneak peek by running Eleventy in development mode and viewing your site locally, in case you need to adjust your site's CSS so each resulting image appears as you want.[^sizesInfo]

 [^sizesInfo]: You also can go back into the shortcode's definition in `.eleventy.js` to adjust the `sizes` parameter so that it works better with your site's unique layout.
-See [MDN's thorough explanation](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img#attr-sizes) of how the `sizes` setting in CSS affects images' appearances.
+See [MDN's thorough explanation](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img#attr-sizes) of how the `sizes` setting in CSS affects images’ appearances.

 ## Go ye forth and process